KevinMarquette/kevinmarquette.github.io/_posts/2019-08-11-Powershell-if-then-else-equals-operator.md

 ## -like wildcard matches

-PowerShell has it's own wildcard based pattern matching syntax and you can use it with the `-like` operator.
+PowerShell has its own wildcard based pattern matching syntax and you can use it with the `-like` operator.
 These wildcard patterns are fairly basic.

 * `?` will match any single character
 * `*` will match any number of characters